Treasure Hunt: API Guide

 The call has these parameters:

-is a mandatory parameter specifying the requested
+player is a mandatory parameter specifying the requested

 player name or nickname.
 This is required to be unique, so if the specified

-player is already in use, an appropriate error message is returned.app
+player is already in use, an appropriate error message is returned.app is also a mandatory parameter specifying the name of

 the app used to play the treasure hunt.
 This is a required parameter, so if it

-is not specified, an appropriate error message is returned.treasure-hunt-id
+is not specified, an appropriate error message is returned.treasure-hunt-id is a mandatory parameter specifying the id

 of the treasure hunt to be launched.
 The id is normally picked from the result